 Qualifying hours for campus residency equal a minimum of 12 credit hours for Undergraduate students or a minimum of 9 credit hours for Graduate students in any course delivery format.
 Campus residents are encouraged to take as many in class courses as possible.
 Students who are not full-time students are not eligible for campus housing or financial aid.
 Students who register or drop courses that lowers them to below full-time status will be reported from the Registrar’s Office to the Housing Office and the Financial Aid Office.

-Academic workshop hours and Internet courses do not count toward qualifying status for financial aid, but do count towards qualifying hours for housing.
+Academic intensive hours and Internet courses do not count toward qualifying status for financial aid, but do count towards qualifying hours for housing.

 Washer and dryer hookups are available in Oaks, Farnsworth, and Manor apartments.
 All other residents have access to laundry facilities in their respective complex.
 Campus laundry facilities are also available at the Courtyard Apartments.